jaykang1030/USPopulation/README.md

 ## Introduction
 In this project, I use R Shiny App and create a user interface visualization tool to analyze US Census Population data interactively by user selection of state and year.
+Also, I created R Markdown Presentataion to briefly show the UI application workflow.

 ## Data - US Census Bureau, Population Division